-46. Figure 3 presents the SCCF portfolio by Agency share of projects and funding.
-As noted earlier, SCCF projects and programs have been approved for 13 Agencies, with UNDP having the largest share of projects or programs and the World Bank Group the largest share of funding.
+SCCF projects and programs have been approved for 13 Agencies, with UNDP having the largest share of projects or programs and the World Bank Group the largest share of funding.

-Figure 3: Agency Share of SCCF Portfolio by Projects and Funding or approved but not yet started.
-Three of the four programs, all pertaining to the GEF-5 period, have one child project each under implementation.
+Figure 2.3 presents the SCCF portfolio by project status.
+Of the 90 approved projects and programs, 33 are completed with terminal evaluations available; the others are either ongoing or approved but not yet started.
+Three of the four programs, all pertaining to the GEF-5 period, have one child project each under implementation.1